GoogleChromeLabs/puppy-content/content/en-US/api/USBIsochronousInTransferResult/USBIsochronousInTransferResult.md

 ## Description

-The `USBIsochronousInTransferPacket` interface of the WebUSB API provides the result from a call to the `isochronousTransferIn()` method of the `USBDevice` interface.
+The `USBIsochronousInTransferResult` interface of the WebUSB API provides the result from a call to the `isochronousTransferIn()` method of the `USBDevice` interface.
 It represents the result from requesting a transfer of data from the USB device to the USB host.

 ## Constructor